IAmParadox27/jellyfin-plugin-file-transformation/README.md

 ```

 ## Requests
-If any functionality is desired to be overridden from Jellyfin's server please open a `feature-request` issue on GitHub.
+If any functionality is desired to be overridden from Jellyfin's server please open a request on https://features.iamparadox.dev.

 ## FAQ
 > Frequent questions will be added here as they are asked.